• Knowledge Communications Team

 Introduction

-If you are new to the topic, visit our blog to learn more about what Standard Operating Procedures are, or read on to find out how to create one effectively.
+If you are new to the topic, start with our overview of what Standard Operating Procedures are.
+Otherwise, continue below to learn how to write an SOP effectively.

 Standard operating procedure steps